IBM/community-automation/ansible/request-crc-fyre-play/README.md

 ## Access the command line

-Once the stack is created, crc installed and running, ssh kevin@<stack name FQDN>
+Once the stack is created, crc installed and running, ssh kevin@stackname_FQDN

 ```
 crc status